4eyes4u/PSIML2019/README.md

 ### Second subtask
 Trying DFS from first row for all rotations of all figures got maximum score.
 In order to optimize validation for moves or calculating score, we should use `numpy` built-in functions such as `bitwise_xor` and `multiply`.
 ## Problem D (Stars)
+The most interesting problem for this year even if it was a geometry problem.
+The most important part in forming an idea was to realize that distortion is simply an affine mapping.
+Affine mapping preserves barycenters so we should fine such one that mapps them elementwise.